 As older adults, it is important to stay active and lead a healthy lifestyle.
 There are lots of opportunities in Solihull to take part.

-This page contains information on: Gentle Activity Programme, Ping!
-Solihull, Strength & Balance, Active for Life & Local Organisations.
+This page contains information on: Gentle Exercise, Strength & Balance, Local Organisations, and Active for Life.

 Taking part in physical activity can: